The best way to spend less on commercial refrigeration

 - Clean cooling coils several times a year

-- Check door gaskets and auto-closers, and repair or replace if they are damaged or in poor condition
+- Check door gaskets and auto-closers.
+Plan to repair or replace if they are in poor condition or have damage

-- In refrigerated cases, replace T12 fluorescent lighting with LEDs—they generate less heat, easing the cooling demands on refrigerated equipment.
+- Replace T12 fluorescent lighting with LEDs.
+LEDs use less energy and generate less heat, easing the cooling demands on refrigerated equipment

-- If you have door heaters, add humidity-based heater controls so they don’t run continuously
+- If you have door heaters, add controls so they don’t run all the time

-- Install night curtains to reduce the energy needed to cool open cases overnight
+- Add doors to open cases or install night curtains to reduce the energy needed to cool open cases overnight

 - Use an outside air economizer to ease the demand on your compressor